-#BOSSIPSounds: SANGIN’ Soulstress Morgan Reilly Delivers Vibey Visuals For “Genuinely”
+#BOSSIPSounds: SANGIN’ Soulstress Morgan Reilly Delivers Vibey Visuals For Sultry Single “Genuinely”

 I will always remember what he said because literally the next day, I was in dance, acting, and voice lessons.”

 In 2016, she took a leap of faith and moved to New York City to chase her dreams.
-Four year’s later, she represents a refreshing return to traditional R&B that fain a today’s soulless music industry.
+Four year’s later, she represents a refreshing return to traditional R&B/Soul with a jazzy twist.

 More than just a singer, the talented triple-threat has a passion for musicals like Broadway hit ‘Waitress’ (written by the talented Sara Bareilles) and plays numerous instruments.